SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-25-management-roundup.md

 ---

 Yes, discontent with the corporate system and rule by managers is a thing.
-As are nightmares, and the corresponding fantasies of justice.
+As are the associated nightmares, and the corresponding fantasies of justice.

 ## Still having work nightmares